-I actually own 1986, 1989, and 1990 of these compilation cookbooks, and they’re all fabulous.
+I also own the 1986, 1989, and 1990 editions, and they’re all fabulous and timeless.
 I honestly don’t know why I quit buying them – maybe they quit making them.
-Of course, they’re not as sophisticated as today’s cookbooks, especially with regards to the food styling and photography, but all of them have great menu ideas for year-round parties.
-Plus, there are hundreds of extra recipes as well.
+Of course, they’re not as sophisticated as today’s cookbooks, especially with regards to the food styling and photography, but all of them have great menu ideas for for a variety of year-round parties, with hundreds of other recipes as well.

 1/3 cup half and half

 2 teaspoons yeast